-Photographer Tony Ashby’s career spans four decades and has won him numerous awards.
+Photographer Tony Ashby’s career spans five decades and has won him numerous awards.

-He has twice won the prestigious Walkley Award, and has twice has been a “Walkley” finalist.
-He also has a long list of other awards from important, press photographer exhibitions and has been honoured for making “the most valued contribution to journalism”.
+He won the prestigious Walkley Award twice, and was twice a finalist.
+He is credited with a long list of other awards from important press photographer exhibitions and has been honoured for being a finalist for “the most valued contribution to journalism” at the Walkley’s.

 Lebanon’s internal war raged for 15 years and he was there on 10 occasions, during a period when members of the western media were abducted and being held hostage.
-His images told a powerful story of survival on many fronts.
+His images told a powerful story of survival on many fronts including Iraq, Jordan and Israel.

-He later tackled the 1990s Balkan war, spending time in Croatia, where 26 of his colleagues were killed during the first six month; the dreadful siege of Sarajevo and conflict throughout in the surrounding Bosnian countryside.
+He later tackled the 1990s Balkan wars, spending time in Croatia, where 26 of his colleagues were killed during the first six months; the dreadful siege of Sarajevo and conflict throughout in the surrounding Bosnian countryside.
 He returned nine times to the region which won him one of his coveted Walkleys.

 There was also the Intifada in the Occupied Territories of Gaza and The West Bank, the troubles in Northern Ireland, civil war in Mozambique, genocide in Rwanda, kidnapping in Sudan, civil war and ethnic cleansing in Kosovo, Sri Lanka’s Tamil Tigers, Afghanistan and Kabul under siege by the Taliban, Cambodia and the Khmer Rouge, turbulence in Indonesia during and after the fall of President Suharto, and the fight for independence in East Timor.
 The tragedy of the Chernobyl nuclear disaster and the floods that wreaked havoc in Bangladesh were also covered by his lens.